 Fortunately my kids were far more impressed by my creativity, and we spent a fun afternoon testing out my theory.
 Turns out you can make household stains into dye!

 We used natural cotton bags, and prepared them by simmering them in a fixative (1 part vinegar to 4 parts water) for about an hour.
-We decided to try tomato ketchup and Mustard for our dyeing experiment.
+Having scoured the cupboard, we decided to try tomato ketchup and Mustard for our household stain dyeing experiment.

-We sketched our designs on the bags lightly in pencil, so we had a guide to follow, and then painted on our stains.
+We sketched our designs on the bags lightly in pencil, so we had a guide to follow.

 Then painted on our ketchup and Mustard stains.

 We left our designs to dry, and then covered them with a tea towel and ran over them with a hot iron.

 Breath held, they were then popped into the washing machine and run on a rinse cycle to remove the mustard and ketchup.

 Having spied the dodgy bottle of wine left on the side, we also decided to try some tie-dyeing!

 We wrapped elastic bands around the bags, and popped into the wine for a couple of hours.
 Once they had steeped we rinsed them under the tap.